Accengage/accengage-ios-sdk-samples/CustomInApp/README.md

 ```

 ### Event
-To trigger an Event with a type `1050` and extra param `auth` when the clic on the left button:
+To trigger an Event with a type `1050` and extra param `auth` when the user clicks on the left button:

 | Additional display parameters KEY | Additional display parameters VALUE |
 |------------------------------------|-------------------------------------|